 You can learn Hindi online.
 (Image Source: CC0 1.0, geralt, Pixabay)

-Alternatively, if you’d rather learn Hindi with a group, there are a number of places where you can attend Hindi language lessons.
-The great thing about group lessons is that you can hear others speak the language – including the teacher – which will help develop your listening and speaking skills that little bit quicker and help you to pick up new Hindi words and common words along the way.
+If your preference would be to learn Hindi with a group, where you can hide behind some of your peers and be an observer/listener more than an active participant, there are a number of places where you can attend Hindi language lessons.
+The great thing about group lessons is that you can hear others speak the language – including the teacher – which will help develop your listening and speaking skills that little bit quicker and help you to pick up new common words along the way.

-It’s also a great way to make friends, as you’ll all have a common interest in wanting to learn Hindi, whether you are a group of beginners to learning the language, or your proficiency of Hindi is intermediate or you speak it fluently.
+It’s also a great way to make friends, as you’ll all have a common interest in wanting to learn Hindi, whether you are a group of beginners, intermediate pupils or almost fluent.
+Even if you don’t get on in a social setting, you could make some valuable new contacts by networking at classes.

 There are also a number of dedicated Hindi language courses that focus on Hindi for business, so once you’re comfortable with the fundamentals of the language, attending such a course can really help you get your foot forward in the business world and give you the language tools to succeed.